OpenF2/F2/docs/src/app-development.md

 #### Arguments

 When F2's `registerApps()` method is called by the container, F2 passes three arguments to your App Class: `appConfig`, `appContent` and `root`.
-The SDK documentation details the contents of each arg and these should be familiar because [appConfig](./sdk/classes/F2.App.html) contains your apps' meta, [appContent](./sdk/classes/F2.AppManifest.AppContent.html) contains your `html`, `data` and `status` properties, and [root](./sdk/classes/F2.AppConfig.html#properties-root) is the outermost DOM element in which your app exists on the container.
-The `root` argument provides your App Class code your apps' parent element for faster DOM traversal.
+The SDK documentation details the contents of each arg and these should be familiar because [appConfig](./sdk/classes/F2.App.html) contains your app's meta, [appContent](./sdk/classes/F2.AppManifest.AppContent.html) contains your `html`, `data` and `status` properties, and [root](./sdk/classes/F2.AppConfig.html#properties-root) is the outermost DOM element in which your app exists on the container.
+The `root` argument provides your App Class code your app's parent (root) element for faster DOM traversal.

 Example: